-Eligibility: For the summer ahead of us, i.e. 2014, any full-time faculty member in Biology, Chemistry or Physics is eligible to participate.
-They will function as faculty mentors with students on a distinct project Students must have completed work at least through the sophomore level (that is, has junior standing in their major).
+Eligibility: Any full-time faculty member in Biology, Chemistry or Physics is eligible to participate.
+They will function as faculty mentors with students on a distinct project, but collaborative projects are welcomed.
+Faculty should not take on more than three students in their proposal, as more students can degrade the personal interaction between faculty and student.

+Students must have completed work at least through the sophomore level (that is, has junior standing in their major).
 They must have had course work or experience that supports their role in the project.
+Students should plan on devoting the full ten weeks to this project.